PavelGrigoryevDS/PavelGrigoryevDS/README.md

 - **Deep data analysis:**  preprocessing, cleaning, and identifying patterns using visualization to support decision-making.
 - **Writing complex SQL queries:**  working with nested queries, window functions, and CASE and WITH statements for data extraction and analysis.
+- **Understanding product strategy:**  knowledge of product development and improvement principles, including analyzing user needs and formulating recommendations for its growth.
 - **Product metrics analysis:**  LTV, RR, CR, ARPU, ARPPU, MAU, DAU, and other key performance indicators.
 - **Conducting A/B testing:**  analyzing results using statistical methods to evaluate the effectiveness of changes.
 - **Cohort analysis and RFM segmentation:**  identifying user behavior patterns to optimize marketing strategies.
 - **Data visualization and dashboard development:**  creating interactive reports in Tableau, Redash, Power BI, and other tools for presenting analytics.
+- **Web scraping:** experience in extracting data from websites using tools and libraries such as BeautifulSoup, Scrapy, and Selenium for information gathering and data analysis.
 - **Working with big data:**  experience with tools and technologies for processing large volumes of data (e.g., Hadoop, Spark).
+- **Machine Learning Applications:** Capable of building and applying simple machine learning models for data analysis tasks, including forecasting, classification, and clustering, to uncover deeper insights and enhance decision-making processes.
 - **Working with APIs:**  integrating and extracting data from various sources via APIs.
-- **Understanding product strategy:**  knowledge of product development and improvement principles, including analyzing user needs and formulating recommendations for its growth.
-- **Web scraping:** experience in extracting data from websites using tools and libraries such as BeautifulSoup, Scrapy, and Selenium for information gathering and data analysis.

 ---

 **My Stats:**